Rohit Vyas: Awards

 Rohit Vyas has been honored by several government and non-government entities, including the New Jersey State Assembly, New York City, Nassau County, NY, the National Federation of Indian Associations and the Federation of Indian Associations (NY Tri-State), among others.

-Personal life

-Vyas resides in New Jersey with his wife.
-The couple has two daughters, Radhika Vyas and Aditi Vyas.
+Recent lifetime achievement awards were awarded by Global Organization of People of Indian Origin (GOPIO) and Indo-American Press Club.